People (Personas, Audience Segmentation, “Who’s it for?”)

 It’s no coincidence that most of the above also maps to the Maslow Pyramid of needs.
 They are a straight path to people engaging with your content or message.
 Using these for the subject line for your email will help drive open rates.

 When you're selling/marketing to a B2B audience you initially still sell/market to an individual who has to become your fan/sponsor/advocate.
 After that, this person is now 'on your team' and they will have to go find the budget, convince their boss or other stakeholders and help with whatever the multi-level internal sale entails.

 You need to become their trusted guide by showing you understand them and you empathize with their needs.
 You are 'like them'.
 Try to have others like them praise/recommend you.

-The next step is to help them convince others.
-Provide examples/templates/plans/case studies they can use with others to convince them you can help.
+After you do this, your next step is to help them convince others.
+Provide examples, templates, plans, case studies and more educational content they can use with others to convince their higher ups you can help.
 Think of your first point of contact in a B2B Sales as your 'free' sales force who is on your team, and you have to equip with good sales materials including proof of benefits (data) they can use internally to convince others.